Kev0208/HunyuanVideo-1.5/README.md

 </p>

 ## 🔥🔥🔥 News
-* 🚀 Nov 24, 2025: We now support cache inference, achieving approximately 2x speedup!
+* 🚀 Nov 27, 2025: We now support cache inference (deepcache, teacache, taylorcache), achieving significant speedup!
 Pull the latest code to try it. 🔥🔥🔥🆕
+* 🚀 Nov 24, 2025: We now support deepcache inference.
 * 👋 Nov 20, 2025: We release the inference code and model weights of HunyuanVideo-1.5.